renonick87/REMIE/readme.md

-# RichError Code Review
+# REMIE Code Review
 1. Where is the cool name?
+REMIE (Rich Error Module Is Excellent)
 2. Add a .gitignore file to avoid checking in dependancies.
 3. User interface design first, how will the developer use this module.